-Unit III represents a ~ 10 m thick Campanian sequence (198.56-209.92 mbsf) of predominantly consolidated brown to pink nannofossil-foraminifera chalk with rare to minor radiolarians and clays.
+Unit III represents a ~10 m thick Campanian sequence (198.56-209.92 mbsf) of predominantly consolidated brown to pink nannofossil-foraminifera chalk with rare to minor radiolarians and clays.
 Bioturbated chalk intervals are interrupted by winnowed bioclastic sand with parallel to cross-bedded laminae and more rarely normal to inverse grading.
-Volcaniclastic deposits are rare and consist of altered volcanic glass, ferromagnesian and Fe oxide minerals and feldspars.
+Volcaniclastic deposits are rare and consist of altered volcanic glass, ferromagnesian and Fe oxide minerals, and feldspars.
 These clasts are mixed with a dominant bioclastic fraction composed of foraminifera and fragments of inoceramid shells.
 Rare fragments of red algae were encountered, which suggests deposition of the sequence at <300 mbsf and/or sediment reworking from a nearby shoal.
 These observations support pelagic sedimentation under the influence of bottom currents and, possibly, low-density turbidity currents.

 Few structural features were observed in the sedimentary succession above the igneous basement of Unit IV.
-Several intervals of tilted bedding occur in Units II and III.
+Several intervals of tilted bedding occur in Units II and III, which might represent primary sedimentary features or could be due to drilling disturbance effects.
 The apparent dips of the tilted beds in Unit II are around 11°, whereas those in Unit III are higher, averaging around 39°.
 Two thick intervals (~30 cm) of sedimentary dikes formed above the tilted beds in Unit III, where sediments are strongly disturbed and mixed with coarse angular grains.